tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 ### 5. Everyone Do: Importing Private Keys into Web3.py (15 min)

-Now it's time to import the private key of this address into Web3.py.
+Explain that it's now time to import the private key of this address into Web3.py.

-First, let's extract the private key from the mnemonic phrases we've been using.
+Show students how to extract the private key from the mnemonic phrases we've been using.

 Open up MyCrypto, import the mnemonic, and select the first address: